 And Jesus said: “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.”
 Matthew 18:3

-What if self-love is supposed to look like humility?
+What if self-love is supposed to start with humility?

 Warren Wiersbe defines true humility as: